influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withMaxSamples(maxSamples)
 ```

-Maximum number of samples a single query can load into memory.
-Note that queries will fail if they would load more samples than this into memory, so this also limits the number of samples a query can return.
+"Maximum number of samples a single query can load into memory.
+Note that queries will fail if they would load more samples than this into memory, so this also limits the number of samples a query can return."

 ### fn spec.query.withTimeout